ansible-collections/ibm_zos_cics/docs/source/modules/auxiliary_temp.rst

 state
-  The intended state for the auxiliary temporary storage data set, which the module will aim to achieve.
+  The intended state for the auxiliary temporary storage data set, which the module aims to achieve.

-  \ :literal:`absent`\  will remove the auxiliary temporary storage data set entirely, if it already exists.
+  Specify \ :literal:`absent`\  to remove the auxiliary temporary storage data set entirely, if it already exists.

-  \ :literal:`initial`\  will create the auxiliary temporary storage data set if it does not already exist.
+  Specify \ :literal:`initial`\  to create the auxiliary temporary storage data set, if it does not already exist.

-  \ :literal:`warm`\  will retain an existing auxiliary temporary storage data set in its current state.
+  Specify \ :literal:`warm`\  to retain an existing auxiliary temporary storage data set in its current state.
+The module checks whether the specified data set exists, and if it does, leaves the data set as is.
+If the data set does not exist, the operation fails.

   | **required**: True